nickharris808/prevolt/Portfolio_A_Power/EXECUTIVE_SUMMARY.md

 ---

 ## 2. THE $100.0 BILLION VALUATION FRAMEWORK
-This valuation is anchored in **Sovereign Governance of Intelligence.**
+This valuation is anchored in **Geopolitical Energy-Intelligence Balance.**

 | Tier | Status | Valuation Unlock | Strategic Monopoly Role |
 | :--- | :--- | :--- | :--- |